apollographql/router/NEXT_CHANGELOG.md

     }
 ```

-Is not correctly accepted by the router.
+is not correctly accepted by the router.

 By [@o0Ignition0o](https://github.com/o0Ignition0o) in https://github.com/apollographql/router/pull/2090